 Alexandre stood, walked past her, and exited the room.
 Ammelia considered leaving too, considered running away, but the convulsions from the weeping had exhausted her, and her leg was throbbing.
 Alexandre returned two minutes later, frowning.
 She closed the door behind her.

 “The library is not open at this hour.
 Here.”
 She walked to the far overhead cupboard and opened it.
 One of the shelves, right above the cups, had been repurposed as a bookshelf.
 There were only four books on it.
-She took one, a black book, and flipped until she saw a memorized page number, and read aloud.
+She took one, flipped until she found a certain page, and then read aloud.

 “A curious combination of typical trickster motifs in the…er, his fondness for sly jobs and malicious pranks, his powers as a shape-shifter, his dual nature, half animal half divine, his exposure to all kinds of tortures and last – but not least – his approximation to the figure of a saviour.”